Motion Functions

 Make an Arc by its Center Point

-The distances specified for the endpoint obey the target mode of the task.
+• The distances specified for the endpoint obey the target mode of the task.
 If incremental mode is active, the distances are relative to the starting point of the move.
 If absolute mode is active, the distances are relative to the origin.
-See the Motion Setup Functions topic for more information on configuring the task target mode.
+See Task Targeting Modes on the Motion Setup Functions page for more information.

-Use the functions that follow to make an arc by its center point.
+Use the functions that follow or the IJK G-code method to make an arc by specifying its center point.
+Refer to Coordinated Arc Motion G-Code Programming for more information.

 function MoveCcw($axes[] as axis, $distances[] as real, $center[] as real)